Supercell: South America

 A HP supercell moving toward Piracicaba, Brazil, on December 28, 2024.

 A classic supercell photographed in San Luis, Argentina, on January 6, 2025.

 An area in South America known as the Tornado Corridor is considered to be the second most frequent location for severe weather, after Tornado Alley in the United States.
 The region, which covers portions of Argentina, Uruguay, Paraguay, and Brazil during the spring and summer, often experiences strong thunderstorms which may include tornadoes.
 One of the first known South American supercell thunderstorms to include tornadoes occurred on September 16, 1816, and destroyed the town of Rojas (240 km west of the city of Buenos Aires).
-The region, which covers portions of Argentina, Uruguay, Paraguay, and Brazil during the spring and summer, often experiences strong thunderstorms which may include tornadoes.
-One of the first known South American supercell thunderstorms to include tornadoes occurred on September 16, 1816, and destroyed the town of Rojas (240 km west of the city of Buenos Aires).

 On September 20, 1926, an F5 tornado struck the city of Encarnación (Paraguay), killing over 300 people and making it the deadliest tornado in South America.
 On 21 April 1970, the town of Fray Marcos in the Department of Florida, Uruguay experienced an F4 tornado that killed 11, the strongest in the history of the nation.
 January 10, 1973, saw the most severe tornado in the history of South America: The San Justo tornado, 105 km north of the city of Santa Fe (Argentina), was rated F5, making it the strongest tornado ever recorded in the southern hemisphere, with winds exceeding 400 km/h.
 On April 13, 1993, in less than 24 hours in the province of Buenos Aires was given the largest tornado outbreak in the history of South America.
 There were more than 300 tornadoes recorded, with intensities between F1 and F3.
 The most affected towns were Henderson (EF3), Urdampilleta (EF3) and Mar del Plata (EF2).
 In December 2000, a series of twelve tornadoes (only registered) affected the Greater Buenos Aires and the province of Buenos Aires, causing serious damage.
 One of them struck the town of Guernica, and, just two weeks later, in January 2001, an F3 again devastated Guernica, killing 2 people.